Isolation/Quarantine COVID-19 Update

 What do I do if I have tested positive for COVID-19 or I may have been exposed or my roommate tests positive?

-See information on the Stanford Student Affairs website.
+See the information on the Stanford Student Affairs website.

 Yes.
 R&DE in collaboration with our health experts at Vaden Health Services and Stanford Environmental Health & Safety has identified isolation housing locations for students who have tested positive for COVID-19.
 Quarantine is for high-risk close contacts who are not fully vaccinated.
 A high-risk close contact is someone who has spent a prolonged period of time unmasked and indoors with a positive case.